Neutrino Oscillation Prospects with a Dual-Baseline Beam from BNL to SNOLAB and SURF: Motivation

 The EIC is a state-of-the-art particle accelerator facility being built to solve long-standing mysteries in nuclear physics.
 Its primary mission is to precisely map the internal 3D structure of nucleons and nuclei by colliding high-energy polarized electron beams with polarized proton and ion beams.
 By doing so, it will explore the dynamics of quarks and gluons, the fundamental constituents of visible matter, and seek to understand the origin of the proton's spin and mass.
 While designed for electron-ion collisions, the EIC's powerful proton accelerator complex provides capabilities that can be harnessed for a world-class neutrino program.
 Comparison with the proton beam from the Long-Baseline Neutrino Facility (LBNF) at Fermilab, which powers the DUNE experiment, highlights the unique advantages and complementarities.
 The key parameters of the two proton beamlines are summarized in Table \ref{tab:beam_comparison_final}~\cite{DUNE:2020lwj, Willeke:2021ymc}.

 The EIC offers a significantly higher proton energy (up to 275 GeV) compared to LBNF's maximum of 120 GeV.
 This higher energy would produce a more energetic and highly collimated neutrino beam, increasing the neutrino flux in the forward direction and extending the physics reach for very long baseline experiments~\footnote{From Table \ref{tab:beam_comparison_final}, we note that the POT/second for the proton beam in EIC can be assumed to be $2.6 \times 10^{11} \times 1160 = 3.016 \times 10^{14}$.
 This number when multiplied by the proton energy of 275 GeV, gives 13.2 MW.
 In order to use only a part of the main proton beam at EIC for neutrino production we take a conservative assumption of an 1 MW beam.}.
 While the instantaneous intensity of a single LBNF pulse is much higher, the EIC's near-continuous stream of bunches could potentially deliver a substantial number of protons-on-target (POT) over a given run period.
+The idea of a near-continuous stream here refers to the high-repetition pulsed structure of the proton beam at the EIC, which differs from the lower-duty-factor, widely spaced pulses used at conventional neutrino facilities.
+To convert such a beam into towards a fixed target or decay region for neutrino production, additional beam-handling elements, (for \eg, fast-extraction systems~\cite{4329992, Fraser:2018bcq, Shibata:2018wrf}, RF/microwave-based deflection or bunch-structure manipulation techniques~\cite{987379, Burt:2012hc}) - would need to be implemented.
+These accelerator-engineering aspects require a dedicated feasibility study and lie beyond the scope of the present paper.
+Here we focus solely on the baseline physics potential under idealized beam-delivery assumptions.